Post Surgical Recovery & Rehab

 When should I start rehab after surgery?—

 As soon as your surgeon clears you for it.
-The first phase is about protecting the repair, controlling swelling, and restoring safe motion so you don’t lose time to stiffness or avoidable setbacks.
+The first phase is about protecting the repair, controlling swelling, and restoring safe motion.

 Do you follow my surgeon’s protocol?—